aralroca/aralroca.com/posts/teaful.md

 ## Why easy?

-To consume and modify store properties sometimes requires a lot of boilerplate: actions, reducers, selectors, connect, etc. The goal of Teaful is to be **very easy to use**, to be able to consume a property and overwrite it **without any boilerplate**.
-It's also linked to "tiny" and "powerful", because if you have to write a lot to do a simple thing you make your project take more kb and be less maintainable.
+To consume and modify store properties sometimes requires a lot of boilerplate: actions, reducers, selectors, connect, etc. Teaful's goal is to be **very easy to use**, to consume a property and overwrite it **without any boilerplate**.
+"Tiny" and "powerful", because if you have to write a lot to do a simple thing, your project takes more kb and becomes less maintainable.

 <figure align="center">
   <img class="center" src="/images/blog-images/easy.png" alt="Teaful easy to use" />